purpl-org/purplOS/README.md

 # purplOS cool-eyes branch

-Thanks to @thommomc for making the cool eyes on this branch
+Thanks to (ThommoMC)[https://github.com/thommomc] for making the cool eyes on this branch

 Welcome to `purplOS`.